- Noise Basics

 These metrics are computed in existing aircraft noise computer programs.

-Another metric used in supplemental noise analysis but not computed in existing aircraft noise computer programs is
+Another metric used in supplemental noise analysis is

 - The most appropriate metric for a study varies.
 It depends on the purpose of the analysis, the audience, and several other factors.